django/channels/docs/deploying.rst

     $ sudo chown <user>.<group> /run/daphne/

 The /run/ folder is cleared on a server reboot.
-To make the /run/daphne folder persistant create a file ``/usr/lib/tmpfiles.d/daphne.conf`` with the contents below.
+To make the /run/daphne folder persistent create a file ``/usr/lib/tmpfiles.d/daphne.conf`` with the contents below.

 .. code-block:: text